 West Drayton to Slough

 The diary for Thursday 5th Nov.
 2015 shows I over-nighted in Essex!
 From 8am was "gardening" and from 9am to 11am writing, while waiting for a dental appointment at 12oc.
-By 1pm I was on a bus bus to Upminster to transfer to a train at 1.20pm and a tube at Barking 1.40pm for Ealing arriving there at 3.20pm to find a bus at 4pm to Uxbridge where a 222 bus brought me in West Drayton station.
-I was on board outside the new Tesco preparing a fire at 5pm as dusk gathered.
-The diary further declares that by 6pm I was making dinner and at 7pm I was writing up the ship's log.
+By 1pm I was on a bus bus to Upminster to transfer to a train at 1.20pm and a tube at Barking 1.40pm for Ealing arriving there at 3.20pm to find a bus at 4pm to Uxbridge where a 222 bus brought me into West Drayton station.
+I was on-board outside the new Tesco preparing the Hampshire at 5pm as dusk gathered.
+The diary further declares that by 6pm I was making dinner and at 7pm I was updating the ship's log.

 Fri 6th Nov 2015 made interesting diary information.

-At 8am, it records syphoning the sump and dumping the contents into the fuel tank for some "experiment" or other.
+8am records syphoning the sump and dumping the contents into the fuel tank for some "experiment" or other.
 11am, away from Co-Ord4 towards Slough, within 15mins heavy black smoke from the exhaust and an [intentional] engine shutdown.
-There was no lubricant whatever in the sump so 5litres was added and a jury tank was rigged up to feed the engine from clean diesel.
-12oc motored off, down to "Jacob" to remind him of unfinished business (nicking red diesel I believe?)
-The fuel probe was put back in the tank and at 12.35pm luch was "on in and carried on" The engine ran fine of the mixture of lubricant and diesel. and by 13.20 the boat was tied up opposite High Line 14.51shows me in the Basin and on my way via bus 58 to Slough where I joined the library as you do.
-By 16.30 I was back on board, preparing dinner in a stainless steel bowl found at an adjacent dump.
-19.00 and I walked to Slough station to get my bearings sorted and by 9.20pm i was back on board writing up the log.
-The diary notes tersely that a spotlight in an adjacent yard was blinding me so I moved to the other side of Bridge 7 (Co-Ord5) to overnight.
+There was no lubricant whatever in the sump because some numpty had siphoned off all the lubricant and failed to replace it.
+The black smoke is an indication, inter alia, that the engine has overheated and is trying to seize.
+5litres was added and a jury tank rigged up to feed the engine from clean diesel.
+12oc motored off, down to "Jacob" to remind him of unfinished business (nicking red diesel for mois I believe?)
+The fuel probe was put back in the tank and at 12.35pm lunch was "on, in and carried on" The engine ran fine on the mixture of lubricant and diesel and by 13.20 the boat was tied up opposite High Line.
+14.51z shows me in The Basin and on my way via bus 58 to Slough where I joined the library as you do.
+By 4.30pm I was back on-board, preparing dinner in a stainless steel bowl found on an adjacent dump.
+7pm, I am noted walking to Slough station to get my bearings sorted and by 9.20pm, I was back on-board and writing up the log.
+The diary tersely notes that a spotlight in an adjacent yard was blinding me so I moved the boat to the other side of Bridge 7 (Co-Ord5) to overnight away from the glare.

 Three Bridges to sleep on and probably Co-Ord04!